mail4hafij/python_image_classification/README.md

 # Python image classification using MobileNetV2
 Comming soon!!!
-There are three ideas
+There are four ideas

 1. The first idea is to build a simple neural network to recognize floating numbers less than .5 and label them as 0, and 1 otherwise.
 2. The second idea is to use pretrained deep learning algorithms such as mobilenetV2 and modify the neural network to train more data.
+3. The third idea is to demonstrate object classifcation on a image.
-3. The third idea is to demonstrate object classification on live videos.
+4. The third idea is to demonstrate object classification on a live video feed.

 ## Prerequisites